coreylang/php-elevenlabs-ai/README.md

 # PHP ElevenLabs AI
-The current release, v0.1.1-beta, has functionality for only one API call.
-That is to make an outbound call using Twilio, using the ElevenLabs Conversational AI API. **PHP Elevenlabs AI**'s current focus is the Conversational AI API.
+The current release, v0.3.1-beta, has two calls.
+To make an outbound call using Twilio, and make an outbound call using SIP Trunk. **PHP Elevenlabs AI**'s current focus is the Conversational AI API.
 In the future we will focus on the other APIs.

 ## Install
 ```